DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-12-03-dixon_q_test_guide_detecting_outliers.md

   teaser: /assets/images/statistics_outlier_teaser.jpg
   twitter_image: /assets/images/statistics_outlier_twitter.jpg
 keywords:
-- Dixon's Q Test
+- Dixon's q test
-- Outlier Detection
+- Outlier detection
-- Normal Distribution
+- Normal distribution
-- Statistical Hypothesis Testing
+- Statistical hypothesis testing
-- Data Quality
+- Data quality
+- Python
 seo_description: A detailed exploration of Dixon's Q test, a statistical method for identifying and rejecting outliers in small datasets.
 Learn how the test works, its assumptions, and application process.
 seo_title: 'Dixon''s Q Test for Outlier Detection: Comprehensive Overview and Application'
 seo_type: article
 summary: Dixon's Q test is a statistical tool designed for detecting outliers in small, normally distributed datasets.
 This guide covers its fundamental principles, the step-by-step process for applying the test, and its limitations.
 Learn how to calculate the Q statistic, compare it to reference Q values, and effectively detect outliers using the test.
 tags:
-- Dixon's Q Test
+- Dixon's q test
-- Outlier Detection
+- Outlier detection
-- Statistical Methods
+- Statistical methods
-- Hypothesis Testing
+- Hypothesis testing
-- Data Analysis
+- Data analysis
+- Python
 title: 'Dixon''s Q Test: A Guide for Detecting Outliers'
 ---